How to Live Frugally on One Income in 2022

 - Refinance your mortgage to save money on interest rates.

-- Rent out your extra space on Airbnb.
+- Rent out your extra space on Neighbor or Airbnb.
 See how much your property can make on Airbnb here.

 - Get a roommate.

-Downsizing may be a scary decision but when done right, it can help you save money on homeowners association fees, maintenance, property taxes, rent, mortgage and more!
+Downsizing may be a scary decision but when done right, it can help you save money on homeowners association fees, maintenance, property taxes, rent, mortgage, and so much more!

 Do you constantly blow your money at restaurants?
-If so, start thinking of how you can back on this expense!
+If so, start thinking about how you can cut back on this expense.

-According to 2017 data from the Bureau of Statistics, the average American household spends $3,365 average on dining out per year.
-You could pocket that money by cooking more at home!
+According to the Bureau of Statistics , the average American household spends an average of $3,365 on dining out per year.
+You could pocket some of that money by cooking more at home!

 Some of the strategies we use to avoid eating out include:

 Meal planning.
-Plan your meals for the entire week, create a shopping list and stick to it!
-Not only does this help you avoid eating out, it can also help you avoid buying extra food you might only waste.
-Meal planning is also a great strategy to help you follow a healthy diet, which benefits your body as well.
+Plan your meals for the entire week, create a shopping list, and stick to it!
+Not only does this help you avoid eating out, but it can also help you avoid buying extra food you might waste.
+Meal planning is also a great strategy to help you follow a healthy diet, which benefits your body as well as your budget.

 Putting an evening meal in the instant pot.
 Dump the ingredients in the instant pot or slow cooker in the morning and come home to a sumptuous meal later!